anibilthare/tic-tac-toe/README.md

 4) If not, the game continues.

 ### Task 3  - Multi Player
 I have created a OpenGames class whose object is stored in the realtime database.
 This object contains grid values, player turn, game status and player informations.
 By refering to [Firebase realtime database documentation](https://firebase.google.com/docs/database/android/read-and-write?hl=ca-AD&skip_cache=false) , I was able to set up appropritate listeners and setters for the realtime database.
 My database features two main branches, one for player stats and other for available games.
-The available games are used for the

 ## Hosting and Running